Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ### Subject Granting

-After verifying the request, the IW
+After verifying the request, the IdA

 1. MUST authenticate the Subject if it has not yet been;
 1. MUST show the Subject what is being requested from the CC;